 Bess Mehring, MD

-Bess Mehring is practicing as a psychiatrist in Rhode Island where she has a private practice and provides geriatric consults to nursing homes.
-She believes that her medical knowledge has been invaluable in diagnosing and treating medically complex and elderly psychiatric patients.
+Bess Mehring is practicing as a psychiatrist in The Partial Hospitalization Program in Acceptance and Mindfulness-Based Therapies at Rhode Island Hospital, the principal teaching hospital of The Warren Alpert Medical School of Brown University.
+She also has an outpatient panel of geriatric patients and believes that her medical knowledge has been invaluable in diagnosing and treating medically complex and elderly psychiatric patients.

 Stephen Pallone, MD